hal/dmr.scala/README.md

 Reading values from a model node follows the sementics of a `Map[String, ModelNode]`, but instead of a string you provide a `Path` as key.
 Thanks to an implicit conversion expression like `"a" / "b" / "c"` are automatically converted to a path.

-Here are some examples using the different method styles:

 ```scala
 val node = ModelNode(